My Favorite Roast Turkey

 1/4 tsp Ground Black Pepper

-Begin thawing the turkey 2-3 days prior in the refrigerator or in a cooler kept at 38 degrees F.
+Begin thawing the turkey 2-3 days prior in the refrigerator or in a cooler kept at 38 degrees F (3 degrees C).

-Combine the Chicken Stock, Kosher Salt, Light Brown Sugar, Black Peppercorns, and Ground Allspice in a large stock pot.
+Combine the Chicken Stock, Kosher Salt, Brown Sugar, Black Peppercorns, and Ground Allspice in a large stock pot.
 Bring to a boil, stirring often to dissolve the solids.

 Remove from the heat, cool to room temperature, and refrigerate.
 This should take one hour to cool.

 Combine the brine and Ice Water in a 5-gallon bucket.
 Place the 14 lb Turkey (innards removed) breast side down.
 If the turkey is not submerged you can weigh it down.

 Refrigerate for 8-16 hours, turning the bird halfway once.

 After brining, remove the turkey, discard the brine, and rinse inside & out with cold water.
 Pat dry with a paper towel and sit room temperature for 2 hours before roasting.

-When ready to roast preheat oven to 500 degrees F.
+When ready to roast preheat oven to 500 degrees F (260 degrees C).

 Prepare the aromatics.
 Combine the Red Apple, Onion, Cinnamon Stick and Water and microwave for 5 minutes.
-Remove the solids (discard the water) and combine with the Rosemary and Sage Leaves.
+Remove the solids (discard the water) and combine with the Fresh Rosemary and Sage Leaves.
 Stuff inside the turkey cavity.

 Prepare the butter.
-Mix together the Butter, Fresh Parsley, Lemon, and Black Pepper until the herbs are evenly distributed.
+Mix together the Butter, Fresh Parsley, Lemon and Ground Black Pepper until the herbs are evenly distributed.
 This can be done in a processor or stand mixer.
 A tablespoon at a time, rub the butter under the skin of the breast and thigh for 3 tablespoons.
 Reserve remaining butter for basting.

 Tuck the wings under the bird, tie the legs with kitchen twine, and coat the skin liberally with Olive Oil.

 Roast on lowest level of the oven for 30 minutes.

-Reduce the oven to 350 degrees F, remove the turkey (or slide out the oven grate) to dollop the remaining butter over the skin.
+Reduce the oven to 350 degrees F (175 degrees C), remove the turkey (or slide out the oven grate) to dollop the remaining butter over the skin.
 Cover loosely with a foil triangle if the skin is getting dark.